Reginald M. TurnerReginald Turner Clark Hill

 As an experienced lobbyist, Reginald advocates effectively for corporate clients in federal, state and local matters.
 He has significant government service experience at all three levels.
 Reginald served as a White House Fellow under President Bill Clinton and worked for U.S. Housing and Urban Development Secretaries Henry Cisneros and Andrew Cuomo.
 He has also had gubernatorial, mayoral and county executive appointments in Michigan.

 Reginald is a director of Comerica, Inc., one of the nation’s largest financial institutions.
 He has chaired the board’s Enterprise Risk Committee, and currently serves on the Audit Committee, Qualified Legal Compliance Committee and Enterprise Risk Committee.
 Reginald is also a director of Masco Corporation, one of the world's largest manufacturers of brand name products for new home construction and home improvement.
 He serves on the board’s Audit Committee and Governance Committee.

-Reginald is the President-Elect Nominee of the American Bar Association, a past president of the National Bar Association and past president of the State Bar of Michigan.
+Reginald is President-elect of the American Bar Association, a past president of the National Bar Association and past president of the State Bar of Michigan.
 He has served as the State Delegate for Michigan in the American Bar Association House of Delegates, and as chair of the ABA House of Delegates Rules & Calendar Committee, the Committee on Issues of Concern to the Profession, and the Committee on Credentials and Admissions.
 Reginald is also a past chair of the ABA Commission on Racial and Ethnic Diversity in the Profession and the Commission on the Lawyer's Role in Assuring Every Child a Quality Education.
 He is a past chair of the Fellows of the American Bar Foundation, a charitable group reserved to less than 1 percent of lawyers in each state.
 Reginald is also a Life Leadership Fellow of the Foundation on the basis of his financial support of the important, groundbreaking research of the Foundation’s scholars.